Walter Alston: Final years as manager

 Alston guided his teams to at least 85 wins per season in his last eight years at the helm, with six runner-up finishes in the NL West division during that span.
-The team came very close to a pennant in 1971; after falling 11 games out of first place, the team performed well late in the season and finished one game behind the San Francisco Giants.
+The team came very close to a division title in 1971; after falling 11 games out of first place, the team performed well late in the season and finished one game behind the San Francisco Giants.
 Beginning in 1973, Alston's team featured an infield of Steve Garvey, Davey Lopes, Bill Russell, and Ron Cey.
 The group played together for eight years, remaining together long after the end of Alston's tenure.

 In 1974, the Dodgers won the NL pennant and faced the two-time defending champion Oakland Athletics in the World Series.
 Alston used closer Mike Marshall in a record-setting 106 games that season and Marshall won the Cy Young Award.
 Alston received some media attention when he considered using Marshall as a starter.
-Marshall ended up appearing in all five games of the series and gave up one run in nine innings, but he did not start a game; the Dodgers lost four games to one as the A's three-peated.
+Marshall ended up appearing in all five games of the series and gave up one run in nine innings, but he did not start a game; the Dodgers lost four games to one as the A's completed their three-peat.
 The 1975 and 1976 teams won 88 and 92 games respectively, but finished well behind Cincinnati in both seasons.

 A rift was developing among the Dodger players in the mid-1970s.
 Garvey was being heavily promoted by the Dodgers' P.R. staff, and some of his teammates resented the attention, thinking Garvey was trying too hard to get endorsement opportunities.
 Cey, Lopes, and another unnamed player criticized Garvey in a mid-June 1976 San Bernardino Sun-Telegram article, which prompted Alston to call a team meeting.
 At this meeting, Garvey said, "If anyone has anything to say about me, I want it said to my face, here and now."
 No one said anything.
-Tommy John thought it was at this point that Alston began to lose control of the team.
+Pitcher Tommy John thought it was at this point that Alston began to lose control of the team.